A Unique Research Opportunity for Holy Cross Students and Faculty Members

 What is Summer Research?

-As part of the Weiss Summer Research Program, summer fellows work with faculty advisors on orginal research during a nine-week period (May-July).
+As part of the Weiss Summer Research Program, summer fellows work with faculty advisors on original research during a eight-week period (May-July).
 The Program encourages students and faculty to jointly propose projects involving a specific set of primary sources that enable students to develop their own insights into the material.
 The Program is open to a variety of sources, methods, and perspectives, including (but not limited to) textual analysis, experiential and reflective methods, community-based learning approaches, archival research, data analysis, translation projects, interviews, video and audio analysis, and most artistic mediums.
 Fellows make real contributions to their respective fields, producing papers, exhibitions, performances, compositions, and a variety of forms of creative work.

 Why Summer Research?